abhinav042/dang-thats-delish/readme.md

 ## Some of the challenges I faced

 Even though the tutorials were hella helpful and direct, I tried implementing most of the backend tid-bits myself.
 I particularly faced a challenge implementing the password-reset flow which got pretty hairy at certain times but turned out to be kinda straightforward after I got the hang of it.
-Also, monogoDB relations took some time to wrap my head around but after a some head-scratching and going through the docs it cleared up and I got the hang of it.
+Also, monogoDB relations took some time to wrap my head around but after some head-scratching and going through the docs, it cleared up and I got the hang of it.

 ## Things I learnt